orca-so/whirlpools/legacy-sdk/cli/README.md

 - `yarn start deleteTokenBadge`: delete TokenBadge account

 ## Reward
+- `yarn start setRewardAuthority`: set new reward authority of rewards on a whirlpool
 - `yarn start initializeReward`: initialize new reward for a whirlpool
 - TODO: set reward emission